rony0887/GoBot/README.md

 It allows users to generate strong passwords, store them with labels and notes, and access them across devices.

-This CLI bot is built to automate GoVault from your terminal — especially useful for developers or power users.
+This CLI bot is built to automate GoVault from your terminal, especially useful for developers or power users.

 ➡️ [Check out the GoVault source code](https://github.com/AmarMuric04/govault)